WilsonBillkia/bane/README.md

 If you need to run Ansible from a Windows Box, I believe the WSL is your best bet, but overall it would be better to have a Linux / Mac management system as Ansible absolutely leverages *nix conventions to work well and it does not play nice with Windows as a matter of form sadly.

 ## Project Goals:
-* Positive Social Impact
+### Positive Social Impact
-Lower the cost for node operation.
+* Lower the cost for node operation.
-Lower the difficulty of node operation
+* Lower the difficulty of node operation
-Enable potential reuse of obsolete pcs
+* Enable potential reuse of obsolete pcs
-Enable low power nodes such as Raspberry Pi
+* Enable low power nodes such as Raspberry Pi

-* Secure.
+### Secure.
-Always be compliant with the ISO 27001 Information Security control sets Remove any management layers or attack surfaces which are not required
+* Always be compliant with ISO 27001 Information Security control sets
+* Remove any management layers or attack surfaces which are not required

 ## In Scope
 * Ubuntu Server 20.x LTS